khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - For example, you might want all queries from Europe to be routed to an ELB load balancer in the Frankfurt region.
 - You can also use geolocation routing to restrict the distribution of content to only the locations in which you have distribution rights.
 - You cannot use geolocation routing to reduce latency, hence this option is incorrect.

+#### Geoproximity routing
+- Geoproximity routing lets Amazon Route 53 route traffic to your resources based on the geographic location of your users and your resources.
+- You can also optionally choose to route more traffic or less to a given resource by specifying a value, known as a bias.
+- A bias expands or shrinks the size of the geographic region from which traffic is routed to a resource.

+- To optionally change the size of the geographic region from which Amazon Route 53 routes traffic to a resource, specify the applicable value for the bias:
+  - 1. To expand the size of the geographic region from which Amazon Route 53 routes traffic to a resource, specify a positive integer from 1 to 99 for the bias.
+Amazon Route 53 shrinks the size of adjacent regions.

+To shrink the size of the geographic region from which Amazon Route 53 routes traffic to a resource, specify a negative bias of -1 to -99.
+Amazon Route 53 expands the size of adjacent regions.

 ## Network_ACL
 - To enable the connection to a service running on an instance, the associated network ACL *must allow both inbound traffic on the port* that the service is listening on as well as allow outbound traffic from ephemeral ports.
 When a client connects to a server, a random port from the ephemeral port range (1024-65535) becomes the client's source port.